jerryfrancis-97/jerryfrancis-97.github.io/_posts/2020-10-03-Playing-Atari-with-Deep-Reinforcement-Learning.md

 ---
 layout: post
 title: Playing Atari with Deep Reinforcement Learning
+summary: This note covers the original DQN setup for learning Atari control directly from pixels.
 ---

 - - Using Q-learning with deep learning techniques (neural networks) on ATARI games